 - Have a tuberculin skin test (PPD) placed and read in OHN or at your physician's office with documentation to OHN

-- For those with a positive history of a positive skin test, positive IGRA or treated active TB, complete the bottom half of the UHS Mandatory Tuberculosis Screen form
+- For those with a positive history of a positive skin test, positive IGRA or treated active TB, complete the bottom half of the Mandatory Tuberculosis Screen form

 Department Monthly PPD Compliance Listing